vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 ## Implementation methods

-The underlying code in Nebula Graph uses RocksDB as the key-value storage engine.
+The underlying code in NebulaGraph uses RocksDB as the key-value storage engine.
 RocksDB is a storage engine based on the hard disk, providing a series of APIs for creating and importing SST files to help quickly import massive data.

 The SST file is an internal file containing an arbitrarily long set of ordered key-value pairs for efficient storage of large amounts of key-value data.
 The entire process of generating SST files is mainly done by Exchange Reader, sstProcessor, and sstWriter.
 The whole data processing steps are as follows:

 1. Reader reads data from the data source.

-2. sstProcessor generates the SST file from the Nebula Graph's Schema information and uploads it to the HDFS.
+2. sstProcessor generates the SST file from the NebulaGraph's Schema information and uploads it to the HDFS.
 For details about the format of the SST file, see [Data Storage Format](../../1.introduction/3.nebula-graph-architecture/4.storage-service.md).

 3. sstWriter opens a file and inserts data.
 When generating SST files, keys must be written in sequence.

-4. After the SST file is generated, RocksDB imports the SST file into Nebula Graph using the `IngestExternalFile()` method.
+4. After the SST file is generated, RocksDB imports the SST file into NebulaGraph using the `IngestExternalFile()` method.
 For example:

   ```
   IngestExternalFileOptions ifo;